 Marble’s Appeal and Its Maintenance Hurdles

-Marble, a metamorphic rock formed under immense heat and pressure, is primarily composed of calcite.
-This mineral gives marble its distinctive smooth texture and susceptibility to acidic substances.
+Marble, a metamorphic rock formed under immense heat and pressure, is primarily composed of calcite, a mineral responsible for its characteristically smooth texture and sensitivity to acidic substances.
 The beauty of marble lies in its unique veining patterns, created by trace minerals and impurities present during its formation.
 These natural variations in color and pattern contribute to marble’s luxurious and one-of-a-kind appeal.

 The Porous Nature of Marble